bdougie/codebunny/README.md

 - `CONTINUE_API_KEY` - Your Continue API key
 - `GITHUB_TOKEN` - GitHub App installation token

-### Metrics Tracking
+### Review History Tracking

-The action tracks review metrics in `.continue/review-metrics.json`:
+CodeBunny maintains a historical record of all reviews for continuous learning:

+**Review Summaries** (`.contributor/reviews/pr-{number}.md`):
+- Chronological log of all reviews for each PR
+- Approval state transitions (MERGE ✅ → CHANGES 🔄 → MERGE ✅)
+- @codebunny mention timestamps and responses
+- Key metrics: processing time, issues found, patterns detected
+- Expandable sections with full review details

+**Review Metrics** (`.continue/review-metrics.json`):
-- Processing time
+- Processing time trends
 - Issues found by priority
-- Rules applied
+- Rules applied per review
-- Patterns detected
+- Patterns detected across reviews

+**How It Works:**
+1. Each review is saved as a GitHub Actions artifact
+2. On subsequent reviews, previous artifacts are downloaded
+3. Review history is aggregated into markdown files
+4. Approval state changes are tracked and counted
+5. @codebunny mentions are logged with timestamps

-View metrics in your review comments.
+View your review summaries in `.contributor/reviews/` to see how your PRs evolved!

 ## Troubleshooting